These are the highest GDPR fines in February 2025

 Orange España, 1,200,000 euros (Spain)

-The Spanish data protection authority Agencia española protección datos (AEPD) has imposed a fine totaling 1.2 million euros on the mobile communications company Orange España, S.A.U..
+The Spanish data protection authority, Agencia española protección datos (AEPD), has filed a complaint against the mobile communications company Orange España, S.A.U.
+Fine in the total amount of 1.2 million euros.
 The reason was unlawful data processing in connection with the issuing of SIM card duplicates.
 A fraudulent employee of a franchise company had created a SIM card without the permission of a customer.
 This made it possible to commit financial fraud through so-called SIM swapping attacks.
 A total of 9,000 euros was stolen from the customer's accounts as a result.
 The authority found violations of Art.
 6 and Art.
-25 GDPR.
+25 GDPR fixed.

 Orange argued that this was a case of individual misconduct.
 The authority rejected this as the company had not taken sufficient protective measures.
-In particular, a duplicate SIM card was issued to fraudulent third parties without verifying their identity.
-Orange was ordered to take measures to verify the identity of SIM duplicates within six months.
-Orange appealed on the grounds that the sanction was disproportionate.
+In particular, a duplicate SIM card was sent to fraudulent Third issued without verifying their identity.
+Orange was requested to take measures to verify the identity of SIM duplicates within six months.
+Orange lodged an appeal, arguing that the sanction was disproportionate.
 The authority rejected the appeal and confirmed the original decision.

 Source: Fine imposed by the AEPD on Orange España, S.A.U.